 He says his hope is that more people will be able to count on the services that have been available to him, and that one day his story will be commonplace.

+This story originally aired in February 2014.
 You can find a reporter’s notebook about Jasmin’s personal connection to this story here.

 Openhouse enables San Francisco Bay Area LGBT seniors to overcome the unique challenges they face as they age by providing housing, direct services and community programs.